Instant Runoff Voting/Ranked Choice Voting

 Upholding the principle of majority rule and accommodating genuine voter choice are marks of a well-functioning democracy.
-That's why we encourage understanding, adoption and effective implementation of instant runoff voting, a ranked choice voting system used in a growing number of American elections.
+That's why we encourage understanding, adoption and effective implementation of ranked choice voting.

 Featured Blog Posts

 If you followed the local elections and the special elections that took place in 2013, you probably heard some stories about ranked choice voting - and there's a good chance they were positive.

 November 22, 2013

 Voters in Cambridge, Massachusetts elected a new city government earlier this month, using ranked choice voting in multi-member districts as they have in every municipal election since 1941.
 This year's contest provides another illustration of the advantages of this system, including fair representation of minorities, reduced negative campaigning, and greater voter satisfaction.